 - Use a shared Google document for ideas to be noted and discussed.

-- Members from the marketing team should listen to sales calls every once in a while to get ideas for future content creation.
+- Members of the marketing team should listen to sales calls every once in a while to get ideas for future content creation.

 - Make sure everyone is active on social media and shares the company’s content to maximize your reach.

-Establish a set definition of a sales qualified lead within your company to determine when a lead should be given to the sales team.
+Establish a set definition of a sales-qualified lead (SQL) within your company to determine when a lead should be given to the sales team.
 This reduces the chance of an unqualified lead being pushed through the sales process before they are ready.

 HubSpot says when sales and marketing teams work together, companies see 36% higher customer retention and 38% higher sales win rates.
-On the other hand, 79% of marketing qualified leads never convert into sales because of a lack of lead nurturing or sales representatives simply ignoring the leads marketing sends them.
+On the other hand, 79% of marketing-qualified leads (MQL) never convert into sales because of a lack of lead nurturing or sales representatives simply ignoring the leads marketing sends them.